Skip to main content

 A revelatory assessment of workplace inequality in high-status jobs that focuses on a new explanation for a pernicious problem: racial discomfort.

 Sociologist and law professor Kevin Woodson knows firsthand what life at a top law firm feels like as a Black man.
-Examining the experiences of more than one hundred Black professionals at prestigious firms, Woodson discovers that their biggest obstacle in the workplace isn’t explicit bias, but racial discomfort or the unease Black employees feel in workplaces that are steeped in whiteness.
-He identifies two types of racial discomfort: social alienation, the isolation stemming from the cultural exclusion Black professionals experience in white spaces, and stigma anxiety, the trepidation they feel over the risk of discriminatory treatment.
-While racial discomfort is caused by America’s segregated social structures, it can exist even in the absence of racial discrimination, pointing out the inadequacy of the unconscious bias training now prevalent in corporate workplaces.
+Examining the experiences of more than one hundred Black professionals at prestigious firms, Woodson discovers that their biggest obstacle in the workplace isn’t explicit bias but racial discomfort, or the unease Black employees feel in workplaces that are steeped in Whiteness.
+He identifies two types of racial discomfort: social alienation, the isolation stemming from the cultural exclusion Black professionals experience in White spaces, and stigma anxiety, the trepidation they feel over the risk of discriminatory treatment.
+While racial discomfort is caused by America’s segregated social structures, it can exist even in the absence of racial discrimination, which highlights the inadequacy of the unconscious bias training now prevalent in corporate workplaces.
 Firms must do more than prevent discrimination, Woodson explains, outlining the steps that firms and Black professionals can take to ease racial discomfort.

 Black Studies